 “Bards possessed strange and mystic powers of wisdom.
 It was therefore very dangerous to offend a poet.
 If anyone refused him a request he would take the lobe of the person’s ear and grind it between his fingers, and the man would die.”

 The Hedge Druid is someone who walks the Druid path, for the most part, alone.
 The Hedge Druid is someone who ‘rides the Hedge’ – travels between this world and The Otherworld.

 My interest in storytelling and folklore started in my youth, in Ayrshire.
-Tales of the sea people, boggles, kelpies, and sea-witches.
-In 2007 I moved to Cumbria, and since then I have been researching the folk tales of my adopted county, an area rich in folklore – Boggarts, vampires, and the strange monsters that lurk in the depths of our lakes and tarns.
+Tales of the sea people, boggles, kelpies, and sea-witches from my grandfather, William Rae; and tales of the Ancient Folk (faeries), leprechauns, and banshees from my grandmother, Cicely Anderson.
+Each summer, my family would vacation in the Lake District, so I’ve been walking the Cumbrian Fells all my life, learning about Cumbria’s rich heritage.
+In 2003 I moved to Cumbria full-time, three years of studying Fine Art in Carlisle, before moving to Ulverston in 2006.
+Since living in Cumbria, I have been spending more time researching the folk tales of my adopted county, an area rich in folklore – boggarts, vampires, faeries, and the strange monsters that lurk in the depths of our lakes and tarns.